 In the aftermath of a crash, victims/survivors have many questions and often do not know where to turn.
 MADD Canada’s most important priority is helping those who have lost a loved one or suffered an injury as a result of impaired driving.
 Every year, we provide a full range of free services to 20,000 victims/survivors of impaired driving.

-If you or someone you know is a victim/survivor of impaired driving, MADD Ottawa is here to help.
+If you or someone you know is a victim/survivor of impaired driving, MADD Ottawa and Area is here to help.

 - Find the Victim/Survivor Services Manager for your region

 Direct one-to-one emotional support via phone and email.
 Additionally, MADD Canada offers Monthly Online Support Group sessions to help victims and survivors connect with trained facilitators and with others who are experiencing similar losses and challenges.

 Helping victims/survivors know their rights under the law including assistance in writing victim impact statements, court accompaniment, understanding the parole process and more.

 Resource Guide |

 Coping with the emotional, physical and legal effects of an impaired driving crash can be overwhelming.
 A broad range of programs and services are available from community organizations and agencies but knowing where and how to access them is a challenge.